Summit Audio ECS-410 Everest Channel Strip

 At the far left stands the Mz2 microphone and instrument preamplifier.
-The culmination of Summit Audio's many years of experience making preamps, the Mz2 is made for tone and sweetness with no sacrifice in noise or distortion specs, the perfect blend of fidelity and flavor .
+The culmination of Summit Audio's many years of experience making preamps, the Mz2 is made for tone and sweetness with no sacrifice in noise or distortion specs, the perfect blend of fidelity and flavor.
 The design in the Mz2 starts with a discrete, matched and hand tested transistor stage.
 Next is an interstage, bypassable 12AX7A vacuum tube, getting full plate voltage (185V).
 Following is the interstage Jensen transformer, the best location for a transformer as feeding it with high level is the best for the sound, for isolation, and for noise immunity.

 When you plug an instrument into the Hi-Z in, it goes directly to the tube, then to the transformer (not to an op amp), instantly lending tone and life to your bass, guitar, or other instrument.
 Controls include sweepable gain with the top-of-the line potentiometer offering 10X the rotational life of most other pots, 10 segment LED metering, super clean +48VDC phantom power (see power supply), -20dB pad, switchable polarity, 60Hz HPF, and tube/solid state switch.
-IO includes XLR mic in, front panel 1/4" Hi-Z in, balanced XLR line level out, 1/4" Insert, plus balanced 1/4" -10dB out (great for using the ECS-410 as the front end to your bass or guitar rig).
+IO includes XLR mic in, front panel 1/4" Hi-Z in, balanced XLR line level out, 1/4" Insert, plus balanced 1/4" -10dB out (great for using the Summit Audio ECS-410 as the front end to your bass or guitar rig).

 Dc1- Dual Mode Dynamics Control

-Summit Audio's 20+ years of compression tradition is well represented in the Dc1 compressor.
+The Summit Audio's 20+ years of compression tradition is well represented in the Dc1 compressor.
 Utilizing a discrete transistor attenuator design, the Dc1 has that sweet program compensated and user directed timing that Summit Audio has been famous for since the very beginning, making for a very musical and satisfying compression experience.
 The Dc1 is VERY low noise, even under hard compression, and is fully temperature compensated to avoid any thermal drift.
 Along with the usual controls of make-up gain, threshold, attack, and release (on top-of-the-line potentiometers), the Dc1 adds a mode switch for choosing "Classic" or "Tight" compression modes.
 Classic is the smooth, signal-dependent kind of compression you're used to hearing from Summit Audio.
 It is clean, smooth, easy, and musical.
 Tight mode tightens the reigns, allowing for a much higher compression ratio, clamping the signal and controlling those peaks while still maintaining the integrity of the sound.
 Standing to the left is the accurate and easy-to-read 10 segment gain reduction meter showing 1 1/2dB steps.
-Includes master straightwire bypass and stereo link mode (for linking with another ECS-410 Everest).
+Includes master straightwire bypass and stereo link mode (for linking with another Summit Audio ECS-410 Everest).
 IO includes balanced XLR in and out, 1/4" stereo link jack, and 1/4" side chain insert.

 Fe1- Passive Three Band Equalizer

-Standing at the top of ECS-410 Everest is the Fe1 passive three band EQ.
-We chose to design a passive EQ circuit for the distinct sound, warmth, and great phase coherence we can get from passive LC circuits.
+Standing at the top of Summit Audio ECS-410 Everest is the Fe1 passive three band EQ.
+The Summit Audio chose to design a passive EQ circuit for the distinct sound, warmth, and great phase coherence they can get from passive LC circuits.
 Based around the incredible FeQ-50 passive EQ, the Fe1 is a flavor enhancer, perfect for sculpting your sound as you record and to add that distinctive touch when processing.
 This passive EQ features a custom LF inductor with all inductors shielded against EMI, high quality film capacitors, four transistor buffers, and a very minimal signal path.
 Each of the three bands has 6 selectable frequencies utilizing sealed, gold-flash switches with sweepable 12dB of cut or boost on the highest end center-detent potentiometers.
 The low and high bands are also switchable between shelving and peaking filters.
 Master straight-wire bypass included.
 IO includes balanced XLR in and XLR out.

 Db2- Drive Bus Master Output and Drive Section

-One of the truly unique features of ECS-410 Everest is the Db2 drive bus.
+One of the truly unique features of the Summit Audio ECS-410 Everest is the Db2 drive bus.
 More than just a master output section, Db2 has multiple gain stages for overdriving, either in vacuum tube or discrete transistor mode, each with a totally unique and variable sound.
 With dual 12AX7A vacuum tubes, the Db2 use both a triple triode, zero feedback vacuum tube and high voltage transistor approach with real class A power for anything from clean and linear to fully driven and saturated and anything in between.
 Need very low distortion and lots of extra gain?
 Turn the output up all the way and use the drive gain to get the level you need.
 Want to add overdrive to a signal?
 Turn the output gain down and use the drive gain to get the amount of drive you need.
 Tube or transistor, each has a unique and distinct sound.
 Want the ultimate it quiet and low distortion?
 Bypass the whole section.
 Also included is a calibratable analog VU meter for true output level metering.
-IO includes balanced XLR in and out, plus 1/4" TRS -10dB out (great for using the ECS-410 as the front end to your bass or guitar rig).
+IO includes balanced XLR in and out, plus 1/4" TRS -10dB out (great for using the Summit Audio ECS-410 as the front end to your bass or guitar rig).